Once you hit 18 you're left with a lot of adult decisions to make.

 The Gifts of Imperfections written by Brene' Brown, is an example of learning without feeling novice.
 She pulls on experiences that we all have been through and shines a new light on how to think about them.

 Whether you're starting in your twenties or in your 40s you can also benefit from truly investing in your mind.
+Check out our resource library for more book inspiration.

 Online video, podcast and articles